words text scrabble blocks

 Words Are Powerful To Unlock Divine Acts

-Let’s look at the power of words as they relate to a story in the Bible.
-It is a story of a Shunamite woman who believed a man of God could bring her son back to life.
-I highly suggest that you read the whole story in your bible in 2 Kings 4:8-37.
+Let’s look at the power of words through a story in the Bible.
+It tells about a Shunamite woman who believed God could bring her son back to life.
+I highly encourage that you read the whole story found in 2 Kings 4:8-37.

 The story is about a woman who didn’t have children.
 She was a godly woman and asked her husband to allow Elisha to be a guest at their home whenever he was in town.
 Elisha noticed that she didn’t have children and therefore asked what he could do for her.
 The woman didn’t ask for anything but Elisha decided she needed a son and not long after she conceived a son.

 On the way, Elisha’s servant asked her if it is well.
 She said, “it is well.”
-This woman would not accept death from illness- death from illness is from Satan, natural death is of God.
+This woman would not accept death from an illness because all illness is from Satan, whereas natural death is of God.
 She would not agree that Satan had the last word.
 When she reached Elisha, the man of God, she bowed down and without saying a word, conveyed that she was very distraught and needed him to come to her home.
 Elisha did come to her home and brought her son back to life.

-Why was this story included in the Bible, if not to encourage others facing similar situations?
-God doesn’t tease us by placing stories of hope and miracles in His Word, only to say they were meant for people in Bible times.
-No!!
+Why did God include this story in the Bible, if not to encourage others facing similar situations?
+God doesn’t tease us by placing stories of hope and miracles in His Word.
 These faith filled miracles are still possible today for those who dare to believe.
-If we have faith, God can still move in powerful ways.
+When we stand in faith, God’s Word works because His Word is settled in heaven

 This story is one that separates the true believers from those that pick and choose what they believe.
 Do you believe that this could happen today?
 Have you done any research on the men of faith in history; Pastor Smith Wigglesworth, William J Seymore and his Azusa street revival.
 These were men of faith that stood on every Word of the Bible and because of their faith, the Holy Spirit moved mightily.
 Their faith and prayer healed people, and more than that—people came to know who Jesus Christ was, and still is.”